wolfd/Mobile-Proto-16/lesson 1/README.md

 ### Best Practices:
 1. Commits: Each commit should add a working part of the feature to the branch.
-2. COMMIT OFTEN and write proper commit messages.
+2.  *Commit often* and write proper commit messages.
 The idea behind commit messages is that if a stranger/instructor reads through all the commits and commit messages, they should be able to understand how the project progressed.
-Example of a commit message: “ADD: Sign-in form skeleton”, “EDIT: Subscribe button color/shape”
+Example of a commit message: `“ADD: Sign-in form skeleton”`, `“EDIT: Subscribe button color/shape”`
 3. Pull Requests: After you are satisfied with the work done in your branch, you might want merge it into master.
 To do this, pull requests are used.
 Once you have created a pull request, your peers should review the changes you made and ask questions about parts they don’t understand.
 A pull-request should only be merged after n number of peers have reviewed the code and given it a :+1:.
 Your team can decide how exactly you want that to happen.
 4. (Highly recommended) Issues to track bugs/assign tasks to team members as well as to write down future goals